 THALES Research & Technology (TRT), a network of corporate research laboratories of the Thales group, coordinates these activities at the global level.
 TRT’s primary mission is to forge links between the company and leading scientific bodies in each area of expertise in order to monitor the latest advances, develop disruptive technologies and expertise in new areas, attract talented science graduates and provide a platform for innovation and knowledge sharing to support company-wide projects.
 Most of these corporate laboratories are located on university campuses in immediate proximity to the company’s research partners.

-TRT will be identifying co-engineering issues and working on prototype development through their assistance with use case extension.
+More generally, TRT will be identifying co-engineering issues and working on prototype development through their assistance with use case extension.
 They will also be contributing to the standards evolution activity.
 Both of these activities will be continued after the project completes, with results from the methodologies being integrated into Thales processes.
 The results of AQUAS will aim to reduce the effort of engineering non-functional properties by at least 10% (with a much greater benefit as co-engineering technology further matures).
-Thales has a technology evaluation and industrialisation process for the transfer of research where technology is presented to Divisions and must pass an “initial gate” and “main gate” before complete transfer.